Hundreds died in 2011 tornado outbreak. How lessons learned now help save lives

 Experts recommend having a plan long before a tornado threat occurs, such as going to a basement, storm cellar or interior room away from windows and outside walls.
 People in mobile homes are encouraged to evacuate to community shelters.

-Myles Tatum, a Lee County resident, said he and his two young sons, ages 7 and 10, ran and hid inside a closet in their barn after they saw a tornado heading towards them.
+Myles Tatum, a Lee County resident, said he and his two sons, ages 7 and 10, ran and hid inside a closet in their barn after they saw a tornado heading toward them.

-Tatum said what was going through his mind as he heard the tornado coming was, the "same thing we're supposed to do, that's what they teach us go find cover in the best place you can find."
+He said what was going through his mind as he heard the tornado coming was, the "same thing we're supposed to do, that's what they teach us -- go find cover in the best place you can find."

-Tatum said they could not get the door of the closet closed and just hoped the roof did not rip off.
+Tatum said they could not get the door of the closet closed and just hoped the roof would not rip off.
 In the end, he and his boys survived.

 "The only reason this part of the barn was here, I'm convinced, is the Lord saved us," he said.